ray-project/ray/doc/source/tune/tutorials/tune-resources.rst

 Tune will allocate the specified GPU and CPU as specified by ``tune.with_resources`` to each individual trial.
-You can also use the ``ScalingConfig`` to specify resources for each trial.
+Similarly, you can also use the ``ScalingConfig`` to specify resources for each trial.
 See :ref:`ScalingConfig <train-config>` for more information.
 Even if the trial cannot be scheduled right now, Ray Tune will still try to start the respective placement group.
 If not enough resources are available, this will trigger :ref:`autoscaling behavior <cluster-index>` if you're using the Ray cluster launcher.